pulp/pulp/docs/user-guide/consumer-client/repositories.rst

 =================

 For each type of content supported, you can use Pulp's :ref:`criteria` search feature to search repositories.
-For example, to find all RPM repositories that contain at least one content unit:
+For example, to find a specific repo by its id:

 ::

-  $ pulp-consumer rpm repos --gt 'content_unit_count=0'
+  $ pulp-consumer rpm repos --str-eq="id=zoo"
   +----------------------------------------------------------------------+
                                 Repositories
   +----------------------------------------------------------------------+

-  Id:                 pulp
+  Id:                  zoo
-  Display Name:       pulp
+  Display Name:        zoo
   Description:         None
-  Content Unit Count: 39
+  Content Unit Counts:
-  Notes:

-  Id:                 repo1
-  Display Name:       repo1
+  Last Unit Added:     None
-  Description:        None
+  Last Unit Removed:   None
-  Content Unit Count: 36
   Notes: